mardiros/mardiros.github.io/README.md

 in a yaml (or json) format instead of .ini file.

-It also use subenv in order to inject secrets or any other settings replaced on the fly while reading the configuration.
+It also use envsub in order to inject secrets or any other settings replaced on the fly while reading the configuration.
 It let maximum of flexibility and keep the loaded python object as a single point of truth for the configuration.